 Welcome to Year 4

-Below is what we will be studying this term, which we hope you will find useful.
+Listed below are the themes for each subject area that we will be following this term, which we hope you will find useful.

-This term we will be studying a range of fiction and non-fiction, including Leon and the Place Between.
-We will continue todevelop children’s literacy skills and help them to improve their punctuation, sentencestructure, vocabulary and handwriting.
-There will be daily spelling practice and a set of spellings to learn each week, so it is important that children practice these ready for a test on Friday.
-Every child will have a daily class guided reading session, with a focus on comprehension skills including inference and deduction.
+English: We will be linking the majority of our English lessons to a fictional text based in the Caribbean called ‘Gregory Cool’, before studying the non-fiction text ‘Rainforest Rough Guide’ after half term.
+We will continue to develop children’s literacy skills and help them to improve their punctuation, sentence structure, grammar, vocabulary and handwriting.
+There will be daily spelling practice and a set of spellings to learn each week, so it is important that children practice these ready for a test on Friday, including on Spelling Shed.

-We will develop speaking and listening skills in lively practical sessions alongside learning about French culture.
-The children will be extending their French vocabulary whilst learning about transport and shopping.
+French: We will use the easyMFL scheme to develop speaking and listening skills in lively practical sessions alongside learning about French culture, extending our French vocabulary through the topics of Cinderella and healthy eating.

 This Year’s Curriculum

 If you would like further information in relation to the curriculum please feel free to contact the school office.

 This Term’s Topics

 Class teachers send out an outline of the learning each child will be undertaking that term.
 If you wish to find out any further details, please contact Mr Branch or Mrs Cowling.